Elevating art through science.

 I’m Eric F. Keebler, and I’ve loved pipe organs for my entire life.
 When I was three years old I built organs out of my toy blocks.
 As a teenager I took organ lessons and discovered the joys of maintenance and tuning.
 I earned simultaneous degrees in Biochemistry and Music Composition and then started my own business making electric violins, learning computer-aided design (CAD) and CNC machining in the process.

-I have helped Spencer Organ Co. with several installations in churches and private residences; and serve as their “first responder” and a regular tuner for the 10,010-pipe Aeolian organ at Longwood Gardens in Kennett Square, PA, which Spencer restored (and for which I designed and installed new console lighting in 2024).
-I am also taking care of the Aeolian organ at the Beaumont retirement community in Bryn Mawr, PA with my mentor Kevin Chun.
-I have done some flue-voicing work professionally; and also have a knack for imparting a sense of coherence and realism to electronic and hybrid organs, which is something of a guilty pleasure.
+I have helped Spencer Organ Company with several installations in churches and private residences; and serve as their “first responder” and a regular tuner/technician for the magnificent 10,010-pipe Aeolian organ at Longwood Gardens in Kennett Square, PA, which they restored (and for which I designed and installed new console lighting in 2024).

 WELCOME-----FAÇADES-----CONSOLES-----PROCESS-----ABOUT ME-----CONTACT